Travel

 PLAY in Avila Beach

 Just half a mile off Hwy.
-101 (Avila Beach Dr. exit) is Avila Valley Barn, a fun-filled stop featuring farm animals, an ice cream shop with gourmet treats, and a country barn filled with baked goods, fresh produce, and specialty items.
+101 (Avila Beach Dr. exit) is Avila Valley Barn, featuring farm animals, an ice cream shop with gourmet treats, and a country barn filled with baked goods, fresh produce, and specialty items.
 There is no entry fee to visit with animals, which include goats, pigs, miniature horses, sheep, alpaca, chickens and donkeys.
 Kids can even pet and feed some of them (buy a bag of feed in the store).
-Hot corn on the cob is available right from the corn roaster.
-On weekends, kids love tractor and pony rides for a nominal fee.
+Hot corn on the cob is often available from an onsite corn roaster, or get lunch at Chicken Shack & Smoke House.
+On weekends, kids can take tractor and pony rides for a nominal fee.
 Check the schedule online for seasonal u-pick opportunities on the farm.

 SHOP & EXPLORE in San Luis Obispo